Exchanging Money in Argentina: A Guide for Travellers

 1. The Official Rate – Offered by banks and official institutions, but heavily restricted.

-2. The Blue Dollar Rate (Dólar Blue) – Traded on the informal, parallel market, where Argentines could buy dollars freely, often at a rate significantly higher than the official one, reflecting true market demand.
+2. The Blue Dollar Rate (Dólar Blue) – Traded mainly on the informal, parallel market, in currency exchange offices known as cuevas.
+Here Argentines could buy dollars freely, often at a rate significantly higher than the official one, reflecting true market demand.

 The Latest on Argentina’s Currency Scene